 Section 1.
 Purpose and findings.

-(d) The prohibition of cannabis diverts law enforcement resources from violent and property crimes and subjects civilians to unnecessary police interactions.
+(b) The prohibition of cannabis diverts law enforcement resources from violent and property crimes, subjects civilians to unnecessary police interactions, and is at odds with our commitment to liberty.

 (1) controls the production and distribution of cannabis under a system of licensing, regulation, and taxation;